Germany in the 17th century with delayed happiness

 Italy did little at all, went straight from Romanesque to the Renaissance building and was able to admire the first harbing of the baroque at the end of the 16th century.
 As usual, Germany had more to do with war, the arguments of the 30-year war (1618-1648) took place mainly on the ground of the empire, with numerous “side wars”, 1650 of around 17 million inhabitants were only 10 million, many battle regions took a long time to recover from the consequences of war.

-Emperor Ferdinand III.
-Had the Holy Roman Empire German Nation took over a decade before the end of the war (small -capable, weak, good -natured, good -natured to good faith also against unscrupulous advisors, generously to the end of the money) and was in a rather battered position (the sky was still thanks today, otherwise there would certainly have been no Westphalian peace).
+Emperor Ferdinand III. had taken over the Holy Roman Empire of the German nation from the end of the war before the end of the war.
+This was small, weak, good -natured to good faith also towards unsconducted consultants and generously until the end of the money.
+Ferdinand III.
+Was in a fairly battered position (thanks to the sky was still thanks, otherwise there would certainly have been no Westphalian peace).

 He liked to look at something of the ability and admirable artistry that France and Italy had now developed - the magnificent baroque came just right to strengthen his power .